Frozen (2013 film): Musical parody

 In November 2014, the parody musical Wicked Frozen premiered in New York City, the show was a satire of both Frozen and the musical Wicked.

 Time Out magazine described Wicked Frozen, "Like an ice capade infused with psychedelic drugs, this musical parody of Wicked and Frozen goes wild to hit every mark a fan could desire."

 Sequels

 Frozen 2, a feature-length sequel, was released on November 22, 2019.
 It outgrossed the first film at the box office, and had a positive critical and audience response.
-Frozen 3 will be released in November 2027, while a fourth film is in development.
+Frozen 3 is scheduled to be released in November 2027, while a fourth film is in development.